shubhe25p/py-dgemm/README.md

 - Cray LibSci linux profiling shows that it actually runs Naples kernel a first gen system while a Milan (current system) is third gen, as of this writing configuring LIBSCI_ARCH_OVERRIDE for cray libsci still switch to Naples kernel.

+- Ideal performance gains in strong as well as weak scaling study.

+- Cray gives about 2x more GFLOPs then any BLAS implementations

+-

 ### OpenBLAS

 - OpenBLAS builds with two variants if built from conda-forge: pthreads and openmp